graevy/graevy.github.io/content/posts/subtitles.md

 Pretty much all video you download is formatted in `yuv420p`.
 What is `yuv420p`, you ask?
 Color quantization.
 It's a lossy transcoding scheme for color.
 Eyes see brightness more clearly than color.
 Video may be *encoded* in `h264`, `hevc`, whatever, but the actual video being encoded is in the `yuv420p` format.

+The Y in `yuv` stands for "Luminance".
+Don't ask me why.
+U and V are color values.
+We care about luminance. `yuv420p` groups pixels into 2x2 blocks, in which each of the 4 pixels gets a brightess byte, and each block of 4 pixels gets 1 U and 1 V color byte.
+Don't ask me why it isn't `yuv411`, which also exists.
+The `p` stands for "planar", by the way.
+In RGB, 4 pixels gets 12 bytes (3 per pixel); in YUV, 4 pixels gets 6.

-We have to talk about those encodings though.
+We have to talk about encodings though.
 How do we encode video?
 Let's start with the raw.
 Let's say I film a 2 hour movie in 1080p, 60fps, without any encoding or compression.
 1920 times 1080 is about 2 million pixels per frame.
 2 hours is 7200 seconds is 432000 frames.
 432000 * 2 million is 864 billion pixels.
 What's in a pixel?
 Let's say it's just RGB.
 That's 3 bytes per pixel, so we're sitting north of 2 terabytes.
 When you download a movie, we can get watchable quality under a gigabyte.
 How?

 Well, firstly, most pixels in video don't change every frame!
 We only need to record pixels that change.
 If part of the scene is just black for 2 seconds, then for 119 frames, part of the scene doesn't change, and that region of the screen requires less than 1% of the information of the raw video to render.
 So what problems exist with this model?